“It’s alive! It’s alive!! It’s alive!!! - Frankenstein (James Whale, 1931)

 The creature’s humanity – and his tragedy – are often forgotten in the story’s trajectory (Credit: Alamy)

-Mary gave him a voice and a literary education in order to express his thoughts and desires (he is one of three narrators in the book).
+Shelley gave him a voice and a literary education in order to express his thoughts and desires (he is one of three narrators in the book).
 Like The Tempest’s Caliban, to whom Shakespeare gives a poetic and poignant speech, the creature’s lament is haunting: “Remember that I am thy creature; I ought to be thy Adam, but I am rather the fallen angel, whom thou drivest from joy for no misdeed.
 Everywhere I see bliss, from which I alone am irrevocably excluded.
 I was benevolent and good; misery made me a fiend.
 Make me happy, and I shall again be virtuous.”

 As an allegory of our responsibility to children, outsiders, or those who don’t conform to conventional ideals of beauty, there isn’t a stronger one